MazeMap/URL-API/URL-API.md

 # List of all parameters

-* `v` specifies a specific version number.
+* `v` specifies the url version number.
 * `campusid` specifies the campus ID.
-* `campuses` limits the list of campuses.
+* `campuses` limits the list of campuses with a pre-configured tag string.
 * `sharepoitype` specifies what format `sharepoi` should expect.
 * `sharepoi` specifies a POI either by poi, identifier or point.
-* `sharepoiname` specifies a custom name for the shared point.
 * `starttype` specifies what format `start` should expect.
 * `start` specifies a POI either by poi, identifier or point.
-* `startname` specifies a custom name for the start point.
 * `desttype` specifies what format `dest` should expect.
 * `dest` specifies a POI either by poi, identifier or point.
-* `destname` specifies a custom name for the destination.
 * `zoom` specifies a custom zoom level (1-22).
-* `viewtype` specifies what format `view` should expect.
-* `view` specifies the view center either by poi, identifier or point.
-* `postype` specifies what format `pos` should expect.
-* `pos` specifies a simulated position either by poi, identifier or point.
 * `typepois` specifies a comma-separated list with IDs of generic POIs (WC, Bus stops, etc.)
 * `lang` overrides user's language settings.
 * `search` start application with a predefined search string.